3D performance and limitations¶

-As also mentioned before, using objects with less vertices can improve performance in some cases.
-Godot has a very simple system to use level of detail, GeometryInstance based objects have a visibility range that can be defined.
+As also mentioned before, using objects with fewer vertices can improve performance in some cases.
+Godot has a simple system to change level of detail, GeometryInstance based objects have a visibility range that can be defined.
 Having several GeometryInstance objects in different ranges works as LOD.

 Use instancing (MultiMesh)¶

 If several identical objects have to be drawn in the same place or nearby, try using MultiMesh instead.
 MultiMesh allows the drawing of dozens of thousands of objects at very little performance cost, making it ideal for flocks, grass, particles, etc.

 Small lights are usually not a performance issue.
 Shadows a little more.
 In general, if several lights need to affect a scene, it’s ideal to bake it (Baked Lightmaps).
 Baking can also improve the scene quality by adding indirect light bounces.